This page summarizes the steps of migrating a database to CockroachDB:

 Step 2.
 Move your data to CockroachDB

-We recommend using AWS Database Migration Service (DMS) to migrate data from any database, such as PostgreSQL, MySQL, or Oracle, to CockroachDB.
+- Use AWS Database Migration Service (DMS) to migrate data from any database, such as PostgreSQL, MySQL, or Oracle, to CockroachDB.
+This option is recommended for near-zero downtime migrations of large data sets, either with ongoing replication or as a one-time migration of a snapshot.

 Step 3.
 Test and update your application